aesara-devs/aesara/doc/extending/index.rst

 Extending Aesara
 ================

-This advanced tutorial is for users who want to extend Aesara with new Types, new Operations (Ops), and new graph optimizations.
-This first page of the tutorial mainly focuses on the Python implementation of an Op and then proposes an overview of the most important methods that define an op.
+This advanced tutorial is for users who want to extend Aesara with new :class:`Type`\s, new Operations (:Class:`Op`\S), and new graph optimizations.
+This first page of the tutorial mainly focuses on the Python implementation of an :Class:`Op` and then proposes an overview of the most important methods that define an :class:`Op`.
-The second page of the tutorial (:ref:`extending_aesara_c`) provides then information on the C implementation of an Op.
-The rest of the tutorial goes more in depth on advanced topics related to Ops, such as how to write efficient code for an Op and how to write an optimization to speed up the execution of an Op.
+The second page of the tutorial (:ref:`creating_a_c_op`) provides then information on the C implementation of an :Class:`Op`.
+The rest of the tutorial goes more in depth on advanced topics related to :Class:`Op`\s, such as how to write efficient code for an :Class:`Op` and how to write an optimization to speed up the execution of an :Class:`Op`.

 Along the way, this tutorial also introduces many aspects of how Aesara works, so it is also good for you if you are interested in getting more under the hood